La Habra

 The Big Picture

-La Habra occupies a geographic pocket roughly 30 miles east of LA, accessed via I-57, CA-90, and local streets.
-The city is small (about 5 square miles) and predominantly residential with modest commercial zones along Harbor Boulevard and in the downtown area.
-The La Habra Heights neighborhood to the east (technically unincorporated LA County) is more affluent and less dense.
+La Habra occupies a geographic pocket roughly 20–25 miles southeast of downtown LA, accessed via Imperial Highway and local streets, with CA-57 reachable a short drive east through Brea.
+The city is small (about 7 square miles) and predominantly residential with modest commercial zones along Harbor Boulevard and in the downtown area.
+La Habra Heights, an incorporated LA County city just to the north, is more affluent and less dense.
 Freeway access is good, though the city itself is not a freeway destination.

 Days revolve around household, work, and local retail on Harbor Boulevard and downtown's main commercial corridor.
 Dining reflects the neighborhood's diversity: taquerias, panaderias (bakeries), Asian markets, and locally owned restaurants.
 The La Habra Civic Center area hosts occasional community events.
-Recreation means parks (La Habra Park is central), school involvement, and day trips to the beach (roughly 25–30 minutes) or Disneyland (roughly 20 minutes west).
+Recreation means parks (La Bonita Park is a centerpiece), school involvement, and day trips to the beach (roughly 25–30 minutes) or Disneyland (roughly 20 minutes south).

 The Tradeoffs